Muhannad7794/UXO_system/README.md

 ### ⚙️ DevOps & Professional Practices

 - **Containerized Environment**: The entire application stack is containerized with Docker and orchestrated with Docker Compose, ensuring a consistent and reproducible environment for development and deployment.
 - **CI/CD Pipeline**: A Continuous Integration pipeline using GitHub Actions automatically runs linters and executes the test suite, ensuring code quality and preventing regressions.
+Check section **8** for furhter information.
 - **Automated API Documentation**: Integrates `drf-spectacular` to automatically generate an OpenAPI 3.0 specification, providing interactive Swagger and Redoc API documentation.

 ---